Research Associate - Cosmology

 7. Tharake Wijenayake (graduated in May 2016).
 Working as Senior Analyst in the corporate sector at Zack’s Investment, Chicago, IL.

 9. Weikang Lin (graduated in August 2018).
-Working as postdoctoral research fellow at North Carolina State University.
+Postdoctoral research fellow at North Carolina State University (2018-2021) and Shanghai University (2021-2023).
+Starting a faculty position at Yunnan University in 2023, China.

 Masters students supervised